genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Now, let's look through the application parameters:

-1. **Enable two pass mapping mode** option is recommended for sensitive novel junction discovery.
+1. The **Enable two pass mapping mode** option is recommended for sensitive novel junction discovery.
 The idea is to collect the junctions founded in the first pass, and use them as "annotated" junctions for the 2nd pass mapping.
    (default: unchecked)